ljr1981/iterable_output/README.md

 not work well.
 Moreover, we lack names to identify the contents of each cell.
 ```
-The JSON format wants a `key:value` pair, where our structure has the values, but lacks the keys.
-Therefore, a suggestion is to use numeric coordinate values concatenated together as a key.
+The JSON format wants a `key:value` pair, and our structure has the values, but lacks keys.
+Therefore, we might use numeric coordinate values concatenated together as a key.
 For example: `3-2-5` represents `x = 3`, `y = 2`, `z = 5`.
 This form of building keys for JSON can be extended and represented without technical limits (although beyond `n = 3`, the representations might become unreadable).